lvangh/MTW/ReadMe.md

 - Rename `MTW-master` to `MTW`

 #### History of the add-on / about author
-I originally played Classic from 2004-2007 on Blackrock US.
+I originally played Classic from 2004-2007 on Uther and Blackrock US.
+I mained protection warrior through TBC.
 In 2018, I found Kronos 3 and decided to revisit WoW.
 I have played with a handful of guilds as an OT/MT since K3 release.
 I found that it would be helpful to notify other players in the raid of critical threat failures.

 ![Alt text](images/mobs.png?raw=true "Mobsonme K3")